 - Remove front paint direction twist nob.

-- Unscrew locking mixer lock nut and remove them
+- Unscrew the locking mixer lock nut and remove them

 - Remove the flexible clear hose by pulling out the hose on the top and unscrewing the one-way valve.